 Compassion without boundaries leads to exhaustion.
 Boundaries honor both others and yourself.
 Start with small steps:

 Every “no” to what drains you is a “yes” to your well-being.
-For deeper work on unmet needs, consider guided exercises like inner-child healing or related practices on your site or blog.
+For deeper work on unmet needs, consider guided exercises such as inner-child healing or self-compassion modules on our resources page: https://lifepurposeapp.com/self-compassion-exercises.

 Daily Exercises to Build Your Compassion Muscle

-Compassion is a skill you can strengthen with short, repeatable practices.
-These exercises fit into busy days and compound over time.
+Compassion is a skill you can strengthen with short, repeatable practices that fit into busy days.

 The “Just Like Me” Reflection